 Veins at Costerfield typically comprise quartz (laminated to brecciated) and sulphides.
-The dominant sulphide mineral is stibnite (Sb2S3).
-In addition to stibnite, arsenopyrite and pyrite occur in minor amounts.
+The dominant sulphide mineral is stibuite (Sb_2S_3) .
+In addition to stibuite, arsenopyrite and pyrite occur in minor amounts.

 The veins occur within discrete shear systems.
 The following paragenesis has been interpreted: